The following design topics are covered:

 Figure 3 Three-Slice Implementation with Optional Scaling up to W-bit Addend Width

 To benchmark the design we can drive the combinational adder between two n-bit clocked flip-flops.
 This will determine how fast we can run the adder, given a constant addend word width.
-Given a 64 bit adder, this design was able to run at 114.7 MHz and 188.1 MHz with an 8 bit implementation.
-These performance numbers were derived from Synplify Pro for Lattice using a MachXO2 device at a -4 speed grade, each result was given in less than 10 nano seconds.
-The design was auto constrained with no further optimizations selected.
+At 64 bit, this design was able to run at 100 MHz using a Spartan 6 device at a -3 speed grade, each result was given in less than 10 nano seconds.
+The design was constrained at 10 ns with no further optimizations selected.
 One will experience different results given a different FPGA or even the same FPGA at a different speed grade.
 Optimizations can also be made using a given FPGA supplier’s native toolset by properly constraining the design and optimizing for speed over area.
 A top level diagram for the test schematic can be seen below in figure 4.

 Figure 4 Top Level Test Schematic for Benchmarking the Combinational Adder

-Various HDL simulators, such as Aldec’s Active-HDL, can be used in verifying the circuit’s output.
-Active-HDL was used in this particular application.
-A testbench was created in the Lattice Diamond 2.0.1 development environment.
-The testbench has two “always” and one “initial” block, for test vector and clock control.
+Various HDL simulators, such as ModelSim or Xilinx’s Isim, can be used in verifying the circuit’s output.
+Isim was used in this particular application.
+A test-bench was created in the Xilinx ISE v13.1 development environment.
+The test-bench has two processes, one for the clock and one for the input signals.
 The output can be seen in figure 5 below.
-The red highlights identify where the output has been saturated due to an overflow condition.
-The testbench for the design is included with the other design files.
+The red and blue circles identify where the output has been saturated due to an overflow condition.
+The test-bench for the design is included with the other design files.

 This design can be used with any FPGA development platform with varying performance.
-As the word width gets large, the amount of hardware used also gets quite large.
-The Lattice Diamond 2.0.1 development environment was used in conjunction with a MachXO2-7000HE breakout board to develop and benchmark this Verilog module.
-The Aldec Active-HDL simulator was used to simulate and verify the design.
+As the word width gets large the amount of hardware used also gets quite large.
+The Xilinx ISE v13.1 was used in conjunction with a Spartan 6 development platform to develop and benchmark this VHDL module.
+The internal Xilinx Isim simulation software was used to simulate and verify the design.

-The NbitSatAdder.v file can be modified and instantiated in any design where speed and output saturation would be of importance.
+The NbitSatAdder.vhd file can be modified and instantiated in any design where speed and output saturation would be of importance.
 This module works well when used in cascaded adder circuits such as in a parallel FIR filter circuit.
-When timing is an issue one can implement pipelining and/or a “done” signal for synchronization.
-In this design, an N-bit, clocked, flip-flop worked well to synchronize the circuit.
-A multitude of development kits from Xilinx, Microsemi, Lattice, and Altera are available from the Digi-Key Corporation website at the following link: http://search.digikey.com/scripts/dksearch/dksus.dll
+When used in slower FPGAs, an N-bit, clocked, flip-flop works well to synchronize the circuit when attempting to meet timing requirements.
+A multitude of development kits from Xilinx, Microsemi, Lattice, and Altera are available from the Digi-Key Corporation website at the following link found here.

-The complete NBitSatAdder project files can be downloaded here.
+The complete LookAheadCarryStaurationAdder.xise project can be downloaded here.